frizatch/Python-Publishing-Data-Visualizations/README.md

-# Python-Publishing-Data-Visualizations
+# Publishing with Python
-Workshop on python data visualization libraries for academic publishing
+Using the right data visualization libraries for creating your figures - tips and tricks

+Matplotlib

+bokeh

+Seaborne

+Plotly

+Folium

+Altair?